rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

 Done.
 Please connect your laptop or PC to the same network as this device and go to http://192.168.0.100 or http://edison.local in your browser.
    </pre>

+   NOTE: http://edison.local/ references a little web server running on the Edison.

 0. To confirm:

    <tt><strong>